Photo with actual colours as seen from the air between Cowra and Canberra returning to Canberra just after sunset

 - Historical Pullback and Rendering

-and now incorporates embedded help for IR-GIS MapView and uidg.
+and now incorporates embedded help for IR-GIS MapView and uidg as well:

-IR-GIS ® is an Innovative Realtime Geographic Information System supplying high performance, multi-thread,
+IR-GIS ® is an Innovative Realtime Geographic Information System supplying high performance, multi-threaded,

 Dimensional Situation Awareness Display with